ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 ### Other Major Promise methods:

 1. **Promise.all**: Waits for all promises to resolve or any to reject, returning an array of results.
+2. **Primise.allSettled**: Waits for all the promises despite their status (resolved or rejected) to get settled.
+Returns an array of objects that describes the status of each promise.
-2. **Promise.race**: Resolves or rejects with the value of the first promise to settle (either resolve or reject).
+3. **Promise.race**: Resolves or rejects with the value of the first promise to settle (either resolve or reject).
-3. **Promise.any**: Waits for the first promise to resolve, ignoring rejections until all fail.
+4. **Promise.any**: Waits for the first promise to resolve, ignoring rejections until all fail.

 Even though promise is a better alternative to callbacks, in ES6, a new concept called `Async Await` was introduced.